MrZilinXiao/Hyper-Table-OCR/README.md

 *This project is a participator of the 1st MegMeet Cup Technology Innovation Competition of Sichuan University.
 Huangwei Wu([@ndwuhuangwei](https://github.com/ndwuhuangwei)) is our team leader, while he, Zilin Xiao([@MrZilinXiao](https://github.com/MrZilinXiao)) and Ruinan Fan([@ruinanfan](https://github.com/ruinanfan)) all act as key developers of this project.
 It's impossible to complete this work without their effort.*

+**Congratulations!
+This project earns a GRAND PRIZE(2 out of 72 participators) of the aforementioned competition!**
 ## Acknowledgement

 - [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR): Multilingual, awesome, leading, and practical OCR tools supported by Baidu.